lunaprise/Lunaprise/README.md

 Only Lunaprise is the official payload of digital and inscribed art (other than Jeff Koons "Moon Phases," which were attached to the Odysseus Lander separately under separate arrangements with the lander company.

 #LEGAL NOTICE.
 Should any bogus party falsely make fraudulent claims that they are an authorized party regarding the Lunaprise, Lunaprise discs,  please contact legal@gll.space and legal@spaceblue.club with such information.
 All tips will be kept confidential

 #SOLE LEGAL AUTHORITY
-Only Galactic Legacy Labs and its partner Space Blue is authorized to certify the contents of the Lunaprise and the only official contracted party to have attached the Lunaprise discs to the  lunar lander.
+Only Galactic Legacy Labs and its partner Space Blue are authorized to certify the contents of the Lunaprise and the only official contracted party to have attached the Lunaprise discs to the lunar lander.
 Learn more at github.com/lunaprise

 ![image](https://github.com/user-attachments/assets/18c6a1e0-5ccd-4bd8-a5ee-ca0c40c21238)